Consonance/consonance/pancancer-arch-3/README.md

     boconnor@odm-boconnor ~$ psql -h 127.0.0.1 -U queue -W queue_status

+Drop the DB if you need to clear it out:

+    boconnor@odm-boconnor pancancer-arch-3$ dropdb queue_status
+    boconnor@odm-boconnor ~$ createdb queue_status

 ## Testing

 The following will let you test on a local box.
 This simulates a multiple machine/VM